tsclausing/puzzles/README.md

 face-up cards.
 The catch?
 The algorithm may *not* look at the cards.
 (Think about having to do this by hand, blindfolded.)

-* Cards may not be cut in half!
-(My favorite solution)
+* The deck of cards may not be cut in half (as in, with a hatchet)! *My favorite solution.*